YifeiZhang1999/LabReport/README.md

 ### Conclusion

-Careful tuning of Elevation Mask, SNR Mask, and enabling dynamic corrections (Rec Dynamics + Earth Tides) can significantly enhance the accuracy and stability of GNSS positioning in varying environmental conditions.
+Careful tuning of Elevation Mask, SNR Mask, and enabling dynamic corrections (Receiver Dynamics + Earth Tides) can significantly enhance the accuracy and stability of GNSS positioning in varying environmental conditions.

 ---

-Sure!
-Here's your content converted into a structured and clean **README.md** format using markdown syntax:

----

-## 4. GNSS Iono and Tropo correction
+## 4. GNSS Ionospheric and Tropospheric Correction

 ### Overview

-This report presents the evaluation of GNSS positioning accuracy under different correction configurations for ionospheric and tropospheric effects, and satellite ephemeris/clock data sources.
+This report evaluates GNSS positioning accuracy under different correction configurations for ionospheric and tropospheric effects, as well as satellite ephemeris/clock data sources.
 Both **Urban** and **Dynamic** datasets are analyzed.

 ---